Tag Archive for: link

 EPA/L. Koula

-A man melts Lead metallic wastes use in the production of cooking pots, at a recycling warehouse in Koumassi, Abidjan, Ivory Coast
+A man melts metallic lead waste used in the production of cooking pots, at a recycling warehouse in Koumassi, Abidjan, Ivory Coast.